-Cornell Cooperative Extension of Chautauqua County, located in Jamestown NY, has an opening for a part-time (17.5 hrs per week) 4-H Youth Development Educator for the Jamestown NY office.
+Cornell Cooperative Extension of Chautauqua County has an opening for a part-time, 4-H Youth Development Educator for the Jamestown NY office.

 Coordinate and deliver established Agriculture in the Classroom curriculum with the aim of fostering awareness, understanding, and appreciation of how we produce food and fiber, what we eat, and how we live by helping teachers, students, and their communities learn about and engage with agriculture and food systems.
 Deliver established curriculum to help youth understand the connections between agriculture, the environment, and people.
 Assist with the evaluation of delivery of the established educational program goals.
 Interact with the public through classroom presentations.
 Assist Supervisor with activities to foster the program with community leaders.
 Appreciate and promote diversity in all interactions with program participants, staff, volunteers, and the public.